LelsersLasers/EVC-BMS-Frontend/README.md

-# EVC-BMS-Frontend
+# EVC BMS Frontend

-Sveltekit webapp for the BMS for Purdue's Electric Vehicle Club's high voltage battery
+SvelteKit webapp for the BMS for Purdue's Electric Vehicle Club's high voltage battery.

+## TODO:

+- Handle/error on fetch
+	- Disconnect or could really just reload the page
+- Current bar
+- More readable bars
+	- Make the unit (V, A, C, etc) and label (1, FET, avg, etc) smaller/italtics/ligher font/something
+- In general, better CSS
+- Component for the collections of bars (instead of repeating the same code)
+- Dynamic paths?
+	- `/state/<state>` instead of 3 hardset routes?
+- Parameters
+	- Select for state
+	- Buttons?
+	- Log download
+	- Bypass
+	- Confirm on shutdown (forceDischargeEnable, forceDischargeDisable)
+- File upload
+- Fix graphing
+- WEBSOCKETS?????
+- MOBILE CSS